yfndev/ybudget/README.md

 **8. Input Validation**

-- Every function argument is validated at runtime using Convex validators, so that we can make sure that the data is correct
+- Every function argument is validated at runtime using Convex validators
-- This prevents malformed data from entering the system
+- This prevents malformed data from entering the system and makes sure that the data is correct

 **9. Type-Safe Database Operations**